akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

-In this section of the article we will follow derivation of stochastic differential equation, analogous to [the previously discussed agent based model](/kirman-ants "Kirman's ant colony agent based model on Physics of Risk website"), done by Alfarano and Lux in \[cite id="Alfarano2005CompEco"\].
+In this section of the article we will follow derivation of stochastic differential equation, analogous to [the previously discussed agent based model](/kirman-ants "Kirman's ant colony agent-based model on Physics of Risk website"), done by Alfarano and Lux in \[cite id="Alfarano2005CompEco"\].
 Authors of \[cite id="Alfarano2005CompEco"\] in their derivation follow the underlying ideas of *birth-death processes* or *one-step processes*,